fermisurfaces/IFermi/docs/src/cli.rst

 ``ifermi`` program
 ==================

-IFermi incluudes command-line tools for generating, analysing, and plotting Fermi surfaces.
+IFermi includes command-line tools for generating, analysing, and plotting Fermi surfaces.
 The tools can be accessed using the ``ifermi`` command-line program.
 All of the options provided in the command-line are also accessible using the `Python API <plotting_using_python.html>`_.